Download a FREE E-Book with 20 Easy Weeknight Dinners

 Serving Suggestions

 These fluffy, yet crispy high protein waffles make for a great addition to a brunch spread.
-I like to serve them with butter, syrup, and fresh berries or bananas on top.
+I like to serve them with butter and syrup or whipped cream, fresh berries and bananas on top.
+Fresh fruit on yogurt is one of my favorite toppings.

 Ingredients